grenzenAberNormal/Alarm-Box/src/index.md

 ___
 **The Project was realized with the support of**

-Alarmphone
-Odai Alali
-Marie Gerwing
-Prof. Dennis Paul
+Alarmphone, Odai Alali, Marie Gerwing, Prof. Dennis Paul

 **Thank you!**